dart-lang/site-www/src/content/guides/packages.md

 When deploying your project to production, use `dart pub get --enforce-lockfile` to retrieve dependencies.

-This will fail, if dependencies can't be satisfied with the exact versions and hashes in `pubspec.lock`.
-Thus, you avoid deploying untested dependencies to production.
+If your project's dependency constraints can't be satisfied with the exact versions and content hashes in `pubspec.lock`, package retrieval and the command will fail.
+This helps avoid deploying untested dependencies and dependency versions to production.

 ```console
 $ dart pub get --enforce-lockfile